raspberrypilearning/flatgame/en/step_6.md

 --- task ---
-Use XXXif blocks to sense when each arrow XXXkey is pressed.
-For each arrow key add a XXXchange block this will change move x or move y by 1 or -1 to move the background.
+Use `if`{:class="block3control"} blocks to sense when each arrow XXXkey is pressed.
+For each arrow key add a `change`{:class="block3variables"} block this will change move x or move y by 1 or -1 to move the background.

 This is the code to add